Vonjtech/ToDoList-App/README.md

 Go to Netlify and create a new site from Git.

 Connect your repository, and Netlify will automatically build and deploy your app.

-**Deploying on Vercel:**

-Push your changes to GitHub.

-Go to Vercel and sign in.

-Import your GitHub repository and let Vercel handle the deployment.

 **Deploying on GitHub Pages:**